ayennac/proj-chores/README.md

 ## Installation
 To run ChoreBudy on your own machine:

 Fork this repo:

 `git clone https://github.com/ayennac/proj-chores.git`

 Create and activate a virtual environment inside your ChoreBuddy directory:

 `$ virtualenv`
 `$ source env/bin/activate`

 Install the dependencies:

 `pip3 install -r requirements.txt`

 Sign up for [Cloudinary API](https://cloudinary.com/) and save your Cloudinary Key and Cloudinary Secret in a `secrets.sh` file

-Source your keys form secrets.sh into your virtual environment `source secret.sh`
+Source your keys form secrets.sh into your virtual environment:

+`source secret.sh`

-Set up the database
+Set up the database:

 `createdb images`
 `python3 seed_database.py`

-Run the app
+Run the app:

 `python3 server.py`

 You can now navigate to 'localhost:5000/' to access ChoreBuddy